EtC: Temporal Boundary Expand then Clarify for Weakly Supervised Video Grounding with Multimodal Large Language Model: Experiment

 We show an example of Fig. \ref{fig:qcm} (a) the matching score of the query corresponding to a video with the description generated by MLLM for each frame, and Fig. \ref{fig:qcm} (b) the matching score of the query with the video frame calculated by the MLLM.
 It can be seen in Fig. \ref{fig:qcm}, generally the video frames corresponding to the query would generates descriptions that are highly similar to the query, and getting high query-frame matching score.

 \textbf{Scalability Analysis} Our method can be easily extended to existing WSVG models and improve their grounding performance.
 We extend our method to three existing WSVG methods, including two query-based reconstruction methods, CNM \cite{zheng2022weakly} and CPL \cite{zheng2022weakly1}, and one MIL-based method, RSTPN \cite{zhang2020regularized} on ANC dataset.
 Notably, since RSTPN uses a predefined manual pseudo boundaries, the PCL loss proposed cannot be applied, and we only generalize the Boundary Expand and Mutual learning to RSTPN.
-As shown in Tab. \ref{tab:Scal}(a), we can clearly conclude that the proposed framework can greatly improve the performance of three existing methods, verifying the effectiveness our method.
+As shown in Tab. \ref{tab:Scal} (a), we can clearly conclude that the proposed framework can greatly improve the performance of three existing methods, verifying the effectiveness our method.

-\textbf{Comparing with other explicit constraint methods.} The classic explicit constraint in weakly supervised learning methods include the iterative pseudo-label strategy and the mean teacher framework.
+\textbf{Effectiveness of EtC framework} To further explore the effectiveness of EtC, we compare various pseudo-label generation methods including our MLLM, in the EtC pipeline.
 The iterative pseudo-label strategy (IPL) uses the training results from the previous epoch as pseudo-labels for the current epoch.
 However, this approach is susceptible to the impact of error accumulation.
 The Mean Teacher framework \cite{tarvainen2017mean} (MT) employs data augmentation strategies, updating the teacher network with exponential moving averages to supervise the student network.
 Besides, UGS \cite{huang2023weakly} designs uncertainty based mean teacher framework.
-However, these methods relies heavily on random data augmentation, leading to unreliable pseudo-labels.
-As shown in Tab. \ref{tab:comp}(b), our proposed method exhibits the most significant performance improvement.
-This is attributed to the cyclic consistency concept implemented within our EtC framework.
-The use of MLLM generates precise descriptions of frames within pseudo boundaries region, influencing the grounding model to produce accurate and comprehensive pseudo boundaries, thereby enhancing model performance.
+As shown in Tab. \ref{tab:comp} (b), our proposed method exhibits the most significant performance improvement.
+Using other pseudo-label methods can also outperform the baseline, proving the effect of EtC. We also find that using MLLM achieves better performance than other pseudo-label generation methods, showing the superiority of MLLM.
+That's beacuse the use of MLLM generates precise descriptions of frames within pseudo boundaries region, influencing the grounding model to produce accurate and comprehensive pseudo boundaries, thereby enhancing model performance.
 Additionally, the PCL loss plays a vital role in constraining the pseudo boundaries's position, effectively addressing error accumulation from the initial low-quality pseudo boundaries.